cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 }
 ```

 We are creating a trait `WalletMixTrait<T1, U1>` with the `mixup<T2, U2>` methods which given an instance of `Wallet<T1, U1>` and `Wallet<T2, U2>` creates a new `Wallet<T1, U2>`.
 As `mixup` signature specify, both `self` and `other` are getting dropped at the end of the function, which is the reason for this code not to compile.
 If you have been following from the start until now you would know that we must add a requirement for all the generic types specifiying that they will implement the `Drop` trait in order for the compiler to know how to drop instances of `Wallet<T, U>`.
-The code fix is as follow:
+The updated implementation is as follow:

 ```rust
 trait WalletMixTrait<T1, U1> {